gruntwork-io/docs/docs/2.0/docs/accountfactory/concepts/delegated-repositories.md

 # Delegated Repositories

 ::: note

 Account Factory-created Delegated Repositories are only available to DevOps Foundations Enterprise customers.

 :::

-As enterprises expand their use of Infrastructure as Code (IaC) across multiple teams, the need to enforce least-privilege access control to both IaC source code and its CI/CD processes becomes increasingly important.
+As enterprises scale their usage of IaC across multiple teams, the need to enforce least-privilege access control to both IaC source code and its CI/CD processes becomes increasingly important.
 Gruntwork recommends leveraging multiple source code repositories to establish clear boundaries that enforce least-privilege access control.

 This approach involves a structured pattern that includes: